reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ### CORS Failures

-CORS failures cause errors but specifics about the error are not available to the browser for security reasons.
-An attacker can take hints from the error message to fine tune subsequent attacks to increase the chances of success.
+CORS failures cause errors but specifics about the error are not available to the browser for security reasons like an attacker can take hints from the error message to tailor subsequent attacks to increase the chances of success.

 The only way to know about the error is by looking at the browser's console for details of the error which is usually in the following form: